-In the event of there being more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan names the school:
+In the event of there being more than 120 applications for places in Year 7 for the 2026/27 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan that names the school:

 - 1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order including those who appear (to the admission authority) to have been in state of care outside England and ceased to be in care as a result of being adopted. - 2.
 Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the school would not be in the best interest of the child.
 Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by Cornwall Council. - 3.
 Children with siblings who will still be attending the school at the time of their admission. - 4.
 Children who live within the designated area of the school, as defined by Cornwall Council, or whose parents/carers can provide evidence that they will be living in the designated area of the school by the date from which-admission is required.
-See the appendix for the map of the designated area for each school.
+See the appendix for a map of the designated area.

-If there are more designated area children wanting places than there are places available, criteria 5 to 6 below will be used to decide which of these children should have priority for admission.
-If there are still places available after all the designated area children have been allocated places, criteria 5 to 6 will be used to decide which of the remaining children should have priority for any spare places.
+If there are more designated area children wanting places than there are places available, criteria 5 to 7 below will be used to decide which of these children should have priority for admission.
+If there are still places available after all the designated area children have been allocated places, criteria 5 to 7 will be used to decide which of the remaining children should have priority for any spare places.

-- 5. Children whose parents/carers are employed at the school on a permanent basis. - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 6.
+- 5. Children on the roll of a primary school (at the time of allocation) whose designated area is contained within or forms part of the designated area of the preferred secondary school. - 6.
+Children whose parents/carers are employed at the school on a permanent basis. - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 7.
 All other children.